Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Data Availability Statement

-\backsection[Data availability statement]{ The code used to generate data, train and evaluate models has been made openly available in https://github.com/hrkz/online-sgs-qg-planetary as a collection of scripts and notebooks, and archived on Software Heritage with SWHID swh:1:snp:ee512615bc7ef0bf8d1e0f4bb99c617526b96b14.}
+The code used to generate data, train and evaluate models has been made openly available in \url{https://github.com/hrkz/online-sgs-qg-planetary} as a collection of scripts and notebooks, and archived on Software Heritage with SWHID swh:1:snp:9df97297c0a92ad2467bdd34294e2e6ee9c27998.